-- Dow uses water in its manufacturing processes and in its products, primarily tied to its steam and cooling activities.
+- Dow uses water in its manufacturing processes, primarily tied to steam generation and cooling activities, and in its products.
 Dow's main consumptive use of water is from evaporative losses from cooling.
-Effective water stewardship is required for long-term Company viability and watershed health. (negative) - Water scarcity is recognized and addressed as one of the most significant climaterelated threats to corporate assets with potential substantive financial or strategic impact on business. (negative) - As a large global company, Dow has the responsibility to minimize its environmental footprint associated with its operations and across the value chain. (positive/negative) - Dow is committed to technology development, advocacy, partnerships and collaborative action to improve and protect its watershed health and viability. (positive)
+Effective water stewardship is required for long-term Company viability and watershed health. (negative) - Water scarcity is recognized and addressed as one of the most significant climate-related threats to corporate assets with potential substantive financial or strategic impact on business. (negative) - As a large global company, Dow has the responsibility to minimize its environmental footprint associated with its operations and across the value chain. (positive/negative) - Dow is committed to technology development, advocacy, partnerships and collaborative action to improve and protect its watershed health and viability. (positive)